AutoPilot-ZUTF/RandList/README.md

 RandList is a random list generator for quickly picking random results from a number range or a custom list.
 It is useful for drawings, random grouping, choosing candidates, and generating random numbers.

 > This project is not open source.
 This GitHub page is only used for project presentation and usage information.
+> Compatible with iPhone and iPad (iOS 17.0+), as well as Apple Silicon Macs (macOS 14.0+).
+The Liquid Glass effect requires iOS 26.0+ or macOS 26.0+.
 <br>
 <p align="center">
   <a href="https://apps.apple.com/app/randlist/id6766366716">